SocketDotTech/socket-docs/docs/deploy.md

 ```
 It calls the inherited `_deploy` function and uses the `async` modifier for interacting with underlying chains.

-The `IsPlug` enum determines whether a contract will be connected to SOCKET's multi-chain infrastructure:
+The `IsPlug` enum determines whether a contract will be connected to SOCKET's chain-abstracted infrastructure:

 - `IsPlug.YES`: Contract will be registered as a SOCKET plug, enabling direct communication with SOCKET's infrastructure.
 Use this for contracts that need to interact directly with SOCKET (e.g., SuperToken contracts).